Generalized quiver varieties and triangulated categories: Abstract

 \section{Abstract}

-In this paper, we introduce \emph{generalized quiver varieties}, which include as special cases classical and cyclic quiver varieties.
-The geometry of generalized quiver varieties is governed by a finitely generated algebra $\cp$, and by a quotient of its ext-algebra, $\cS$: the algebra $\cp$ is self-injective if the quiver $Q$ is of ADE type, and coincides with the preprojective algebra in the case of classical quiver varieties.
-We prove that generalized quiver varieties can be realized as moduli spaces of representations of $\cS$.
-We prove that the strata of generalized quiver varieties are in bijection with the isomorphism classes of objects in $\proj \cp$, and that their degeneration order coincides with the Jensen--Su--Zimmermann's degeneration order on $\proj \cp$.
-Among the applications of our theory, we construct a desingularization of quiver Grassmannians for self-injective algebras of finite representation type.
+In this paper, we introduce \emph{generalized quiver varieties} which include as special cases classical and cyclic quiver varieties.
+The geometry of generalized quiver varieties is governed by a finitely generated algebra $\cp$: the algebra $\cp$ is self-injective if the quiver $Q$ is of Dynkin type, and coincides with the preprojective algebra in the case of classical quiver varieties.
+We show that in the Dynkin case the strata of generalized quiver varieties are in bijection with the isomorphism classes of objects in $\proj \cp$, and that their degeneration order coincides with the Jensen--Su--Zimmermann's degeneration order on the triangulated cate- gory $\proj \cp$.
+Furthermore, we prove that classical quiver varieties of type $A_n$ can be realized as moduli spaces of representations of an algebra $\cS$.